MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 ### New features and improvements

 - Simplified onboarding and management with fewer required ports.
-Application Proxy now requires opening only two standard outbound ports: 443 and 80.
-Application Proxy continues to use only outbound connections, so you still don't need any components in a DMZ.
+Application proxy now requires opening only two standard outbound ports: 443 and 80.
+Application proxy continues to use only outbound connections, so you still don't need any components in a DMZ.
 For details, see our [configuration documentation](application-proxy-add-on-premises-application.md).
 - If supported by your external proxy or firewall, you can now open your network by DNS instead of IP range.
-Application Proxy services require connections to *.msappproxy.net and *.servicebus.windows.net only.
+Application proxy services require connections to *.msappproxy.net and *.servicebus.windows.net only.

 ## Earlier versions

-If you're using an Application Proxy connector version earlier than 1.5.36.0, update to the latest version to ensure you have the latest fully supported features.
+If you're using an application proxy connector version earlier than 1.5.36.0, update to the latest version to ensure you have the latest fully supported features.

 ## Next steps
 - Learn more about [Remote access to on-premises applications through Microsoft Entra application proxy](overview-what-is-app-proxy.md).
-- To start using Application Proxy, see [Tutorial: Add an on-premises application for remote access through Application Proxy](application-proxy-add-on-premises-application.md).
+- To start using application proxy, see [Tutorial: Add an on-premises application for remote access through application proxy](application-proxy-add-on-premises-application.md).